 Professional development is fundamental to the implementation of a cohesive instructional program due in large part because it requires a change not only in how teachers think, but what they do.
-Teachers become familiar with new change initiatives that require them to change the instruments in which they teach, but they typically do not alter their fundamental practice of teaching.
+Teachers will be familiar with new change initiatives that require them to change the instruments in which they teach, but they typically do not alter their fundamental practice of teaching.
 A cohesive instructional program is even more complicated because it requires a second order change that exists outside of their current paradigm for meeting the needs of diverse learners.
 Sustained technical assistance is needed to enact school reform efforts.
 Allocating time and resources to equip teachers with targeted assistance during professional development helps to ensure the adoption and implementation of research based practices.
 Continual professional development is needed to ensure that a targeted and cohesive instructional program is implemented to meet the needs of all students.
 Lead teachers in each grade will guide the sharing of best practices on successful strategies to increase student learning.

 All professional development will focus on the mission of the Charter School.
-Seven full days of professional development for all certificated staff will be scheduled each school year.
-Weekly professional development activities will be scheduled on Wednesdays and select minimum days.
-All programs and school-wide initiatives will be implemented with ongoing support from vendors and consultants.
+Professional development activities will be scheduled on Wednesdays and all programs and school-wide initiatives will be implemented with ongoing support from vendors and consultants.
 A trainer-of-trainers model will often be used to make the most effective use of resources with Lead Teachers serving as the trainers and mentors.

 Lead Teachers act as grade level chairs and mentor teachers, provide peer assistance and coaching, and plan and lead grade level activities.
-The Lead Teachers, Director, and Assistant Director form the instructional leadership team of the Charter School.
-Lead Teachers participate in offsite professional development workshops and conferences and act as "trainer of trainers" upon their return.
-Lead Teachers review student assessments and analyze results with the entire grade level team.
+The Lead Teachers, director, and assistant directors and administrative coordinators form the instructional leadership team of the Charter School.
+Lead Teachers participate in off site professional development workshops and conferences and act as "trainer of trainers" upon their return.
+During the grade level's psychomotor period (when paraprofessionals lead the physical education and physical fitness program allowing teachers to meet as a grade level team during the school day), Lead Teachers review student assessments and analyze results with the entire grade level team.
 Ideas for improvement of student learner outcomes as related to LCAP goals are discussed and planned for implementation.
 These meetings occur twice weekly, and allow for continuous review of student outcomes and revision of instructional practices across the grade level.

-The Curriculum and Assessment Council will recommend the focus areas for staff development days after careful analysis of CAASPP and internal Diagnostic Assessment results from the previous year.
-The professional development calendar will be developed by administration and Lead Teachers.
+Seven full days of professional development for all certificated staff will be scheduled each school year.
+The Instruction Committee will recommend the focus areas for staff development days after careful analysis of CAASPP and internal Diagnostic Assessment results from the previous year.
+The professional development calendar will be developed by administration and Lead Teachers to be approved by the FCPS Board of Directors.
 The following professional development calendar is recommended to be implemented throughout the school year.